tuttonluke/modelling_air_bnb_property_listing_dataset/README.md

-# modelling_air_bnb_property_listing_dataset
+# Modelling the Airbnb Property Listing Algorithm
-Data Science Specialization Project of AiCore Curriculum
+Data Science Specialization Project of AiCore Curriculum.
+A dataset of information about Airbnb properties is prepared using data cleaning, visualisation, and exploratory analysis.
+The data is stored on the cloud using AWS S3, and then a suite of machine learning and deep learning models are built (both regression and classification) to explore possibilities for property listing and ranking.

 ## Milestone 1: Data Preparation
 Technologies / Skills: